-The policy for transporting the deceased in an urn or crematory containers via check-in or carry-on has been revised.
-As of April 4th, 2013, the U.S. Public Health does not require documentation when transporting an urn or crematory container.
-If you are arriving from a foreign port into the U.S., an authorized stamp is required.
+You may carry-on or check-in the deceased in an urn or crematory container.
+The U.S. Public Health does not require documentation when transporting an urn or crematory container.
+If you are arriving from a foreign port into the United States, an authorized stamp is required.

 In order for a crematory container to be transported on a commercial aircraft, the container must pass x-ray screening by TSA.
 If the container is made of a material that prevents the screener from clearly being able to see what is inside, then the container will not be allowed through the security checkpoint.